deepinv/deepinv/.github/workflows.md

 - Ubuntu with no optional dependencies
 - Windows with all optional dependencies

-Uses testmon caching to accelerate repeated runs, and uploads coverage + test results to Codecov.
-Only runs on the `deepinv/deepinv` repository (not forks).
+Saves testmon cache to accelerate repeated PR runs, and uploads coverage + test results to Codecov.
+Only runs on the `deepinv/main` repository (not forks).

 ---

 ### `test_gpu.yml` — Test GPU
+**Triggers:**

-**Trigger:** Daily schedule (02:30 UTC), pushes to `main`, or manual dispatch specifying a PR number.
+- PRs: Maintainer writing `gpu-tests` on a PR comment (via `gpu_trigger.yml`), or manual dispatch specifying a PR number.
+- `main`: pushes, daily schedule (02:30 UTC)

 Runs the full test suite on a **self-hosted GPU runner**.
-The PR to test can be specified via `workflow_dispatch` (e.g., triggered by `gpu_trigger.yml`).
 Uses testmon caching, saves cache only on `main`.
 Posts a success/failure comment back to the PR when triggered for a specific PR number.

 ---